 On the other hand, if you've decided that you don't want to get a doctorate and would be happy to teach classes at a community college or technical school, it's time to apply for teaching jobs.

-To start your job hunt, meet with some of your current or past professors who teach the field you, too, will be teaching.
-Ask whether they know of any job openings at nearby community colleges or technical schools.
-You might also be able to use some of your professors as references for your job applications (just be sure to ask them before you write down their names!).
+To start your job hunt, meet with some of your current or past professors who teach in the field in which you'll also be teaching and see whether they know of any job openings at nearby community colleges or technical schools.
+You might also be able to use some professors as references for your job applications (just be sure to ask them before you write down their names!).

 If you can't meet with your professors or would rather look for jobs on your own, try browsing the career pages on college websites or looking up teaching jobs on the search engine HigherEdJobs.